-- If only summary criteria were described, how can potential applicants access application manuals or other N/A state publications describing the application criteria?
-(CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available N/A to units of general local government, and non- profit organizations, including community and faith-based organizations.
+T

+Describe the process for N/A

+awarding funds to state

+recipients and how the

+state will make its

+allocation available

+to units of general local

+government, and non-

+profit organizations,

+including community and

+faith-based

+organizations.
 (ESG only)

+Identify the method of N/A

+selecting project sponsors

+(including providing full

+access to grassroots faith-

+based and other

+community-based

+organizations).
+(HOPWA

+only)

-Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
-(HOPWA only) N/A Describe how resources will be allocated among funding categories.
+Describe how resources will be allocated among funding categories.
 If the national funding level falls below \$1 Billion, 100% of program funds must be used to benefit Extremely Low-Income (ELI) households, defined as 30% of area median income or less.
-The 2022 Illinois HTF allocation is \$33,710,562.
-There is also allowance to use up to 10% of all funds (\$3,371,056 in 2022) for general administration and planning costs.
+The 2023 Illinois HTF allocation is \$14,528,243.51.
+There is also allowance to use up to 10% of all funds (\$1,452,824 in 2023) for general administration and planning costs.
 IHDA will use said funds for this purpose, which also include affirmatively furthering fair housing activities.
 IHDA will not establish geographic set-asides for Illinois/HTF program funds but will strive to achieve maximum geographic diversity in its final funding decisions.
 Describe threshold factors and grant size limits.
 Maximum Per Unit Development Subsidy Costs-Grand Total Hard Cost Limits: A Project's grand total hard costs, as calculated in the Common Application, are limited to the sum of the products of the hard cost limit by bedroom type and the number of units, by bedroom type, in the Project.
-See "Grand Total Hard Costs" on the IHDA website for a complete breakdown of cost per bedroom size regarding the City of Chicago, and Chicago Metropolitan Areas; Other Metro; and Non-metro areas.
-Maximum allowable for 4+bedroom size in City of Chicago and Chicago Metro Area is \$351,000 per unit

-Maximum HTF Grant Limit is \$9,000,000, not to exceed 90% of total projects cost.
+See "Grand Tot Hard Costs" on the IHDA website for a complete breakdown of cost per bedroom size regarding the C of Chicago, and Chicago Metropolitan Areas; Other Metro; and Non-metro areas.
+Maximum allowable for 4+bedroom size in City of Chicago and Chicago Metro Area is \$621,575 per unit Maximum HTF Grant Limit is \$10,000,000, not to exceed 90% of total projects cost.